-This article is here only to highlight the two Eritrean revolutionary principles and the differences between two mentalities in the Eritrean revolution and it is not here to polish the Eritrean leaders of the ruling front.
+This article is here only to highlight the two revolutionary Eritrean principles and the differences between two mentalities in the Eritrean revolution and it is not here to polish the Eritrean leaders of the ruling front (PFDJ).
+That is the People's Front for Democracy and Justice.
 It is just about facts.

 Do You Want Just to Be?

 Could You Beat the Flow of the News in the International Political Media?

 Fire your news and political analyses through any form on the HOA's Political Scene Network.
 Choose the form on a page that is relevant to your topic in the Horn of Africa.